 By Bill Burnett & Dave Evans

 Divorced, married, or single, this book is an amazing resource if you are stuck in any part of your life.
-I read the book when I was going through a transition in my career and have recommended it to several girlfriends.
+I read the book when I was going through a transition in my career and have recommended it countless times.
 If you really want to treat yourself, check out the accompanying journal on Amazon as well and start designing your new life.
 And yes, it’s an interactive book, so get ready to figure out how to design your BEST life.

 By Melody Beattie

-One of my best friends recommended this book and it has been a permanent fixture in my office ever since.
+One of my best friends recommended this book and it has been a permanent fixture on my coffee table.
 In need of daily inspiration?
 Look no further!
 Beattie is an acclaimed author and her daily meditations are soothing and touch on each day of the calendar year.
 I find that her words of inspirations are like an extra cup of coffee to start my day…or at least an extra sip!